 \item \emph{Vital signals monitoring:} Asides from biomarker concentrations, implantable nanobiosensors are also useful for continuous monitoring of vital signals including local temperature, cardiovascular system, musculoskeletal system and pondus hydrogenii within the central nervous of the human body.
 Treatments of traumatic brain injury (TBI) can lead to increased intracranial pressure (ICP), thereby interfering with vital functions.
 As a result, the ICP must be constantly monitored, for instance through implantable nanobiosensors \cite{309}.
 Moreover, intracranial temperature (ICT) monitoring is another vital signal since it is associated with changes related to the volume of air inside skulls.
-The changes in ICT in the range of 35-40 $^{\circ}$C can be monitored by biodegradable intracranial nanobiosensors \cite{310, 311}.
+The changes in ICT in the range of 35-40 $^{\circ}$C can be monitored by biodegradable intracranial nanobiosensors \cite{310}.
 Besides ICP and ICT, implantable nanobiosensors are also used to monitor intracranial electrical activity -- an important activity when managing neural disorders such as Parkinson's disease, Alzheimer's disease, depression and chronic pain \cite{310}.
 Furthermore, implantable blood flow monitoring bio-compatible sensors have been developed to wrap around the blood vessels and provide continuous information about the vessel patency \cite{310}.
-The healing process of musculoskeletal injuries requires continuous real-time measurement of physiological pressures exerted on soft tissues (e.g., tendons and muscles).
-To achieve this, implantable biosensors such as piezoelectric and capacitive sensors have been developed to monitor strain and pressure on soft tissues \cite{312, 313}.